 I grabbed Cookie without thinking and opened the door; it was UPS, BTW, so this whole thing could have been avoided if I’d thought to peek outside before picking up the dog and touching the doorknob.
 (See?
 Not a planner.)
 By the time I’d retrieved my package, door, doorknob, and dog were all covered in red food coloring.
 My entryway looked like it had witnessed some kind of slaughter.

 After a dog bath and quite a bit of door scrubbing, I refined my technique and made it through the blue layer without further incident.

 (Cookie is dye free at the moment and losing her ever-loving mind chasing a fly around the living room.
 I think it’s teasing her but she’s caught them before so she’ll have the last laugh, I’m sure.)

 The food coloring headache was definitely worth it though.
 Because just look at those colors!
 The Fourth of July is my very favorite holiday—America, BBQs, fireworks, what’s not to love?

-So I knew a festive dessert was in order.
+So I knew a Fourth of July was in order.
 And since I had so much fun making (and eating) my carrot cake cheesecake cake I wanted to make another version.